AppThreat/atom/README.md

 # Atom (⚛)

 Atom is a novel intermediate representation for applications and a standalone tool powered by the [joern](https://joern.io) library.
-The intermediate representation is optimized for operations typically used for application analytics and machine learning, including such as [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).
+The intermediate representation is optimized for operations typically used for application analytics and machine learning, including [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).

 Our vision is to make atom useful for a number of use cases such as: